GABRIEL RECCHIA

 Doctoral candidate, associate instructor, graduate research assistant

-• Developed and investigated computational models of semantic representation, with special attention to demonstrating how simple, neurally plausible mechanisms can extract meaning from noisy, unsupervised data
+• Developed and investigated computational models of semantic representation based on large-scale language statistics, with special attention to investigating how simple, neurally plausible mechanisms extract meaning from noisy, unsupervised data

 • Served as associate instructor for Experiments and Models in Cognition (Q270) and Statistical Techniques (K300)